iranvir/wsl2-labs/README.md

         * Link for [Alpine Rootfs](https://alpinelinux.org/downloads/).
 You would want the "Mini Root Filesystem" labeled "x86_64"

-    B. Set `-Name` to whatever you want to call that particular WSL2 instance.
+    * Set `-Name` to whatever you want to call that particular WSL2 instance.
 Could be a project name or whatever.

-    C. Supply `-UserName` which will be your primary Unix user within this WSL2 instance.
+    * Supply `-UserName` which will be your primary Unix user within this WSL2 instance.
 If this option is left out, you will drop in directly as root user.
     If you supply a username, it will automatically become a sudo user without any password.
 The user can change this later in the settings.

-    D. `-IsAlpine` is just a special case check for Alpine Linux since it doesn't support `useradd` command and also doesn't support systemd (kinda).
+    * `-IsAlpine` is just a special case check for Alpine Linux since it doesn't support `useradd` command and also doesn't support systemd (kinda).
 Default is false.
 Set `-IsAlpine = $true` if you are using it.

-    E. `-EnableSystemd = $false` flag disables systemd and you only use WSL2's init and that's it.
+    * `-EnableSystemd = $false` flag disables systemd and you only use WSL2's init and that's it.
 The default is `$true` which starts systemd and dependant services.

-5. If you cannot find rootfs for your distro (I am looking at you Fedora!) then please try using [this `docker export` method](https://learn.microsoft.com/en-us/windows/wsl/use-custom-distro).
+# Plans
+1. Will whip up a script to take a snapshot of a distro and back it up.